iamprovidence/Artificial_Intelligence/Neural Networks/README.md

   - connection — the connection between the neurons through which energy is transmitted
   - connection weight — determines how strong is the connection between neurons
   - linearly separable problem — problem that you can solve by divided it with one line.
+  - fully connected neural network — neural network in which all neurons in layer have connections to all neurons in next layer
 * **Names of function**
   - Sum up (output) function — sum up all signal that neuron recieves
   - Activation function — defines the threshold for the neuron activating